Palak-137/The-shopping-cart/README.md

 # The-shopping-cart
-the shopping cart with react
+the shopping cart with react using various components